 General complications can occur with any surgery.
 Cosmetic surgery is usually a safe surgery performed on healthy patients and, as all surgeries go, is with low risk.
 What we do to even lower the risk of complications is to operate at a first class hospital with board certified anesthesiologists and nurses.
 To avoid post-operative complications, we advocate early mobilization- patients are seen in our office one or two days after surgery- and active participation in their own post-operative care.
 When we create a partnership, the results invariably improve.

 Bleeding with any form of liposuction is rare.
 Before liposuctioning the neck, we inject tumescent solution that will constrict the blood vessels and minimize the bleeding.
 The bleeding from this operation with this technique has been minimal.

-The most important step in avoiding infections, in my opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
+The most important step in avoiding infections is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the surgery.
 During the surgery, the skin surface of the patient is cleaned properly.
 After the procedure, our patients are prescribed a one-week course of antibiotics to minimize infection.
 As a result of these extra precautions, our rate of infection after a neck liposuction is negligible.

-Since with neck liposuction there is no skin removal or tissue manipulation, other than suctioning fat out of the neck, open wounds are non-existent.
+Since there is no skin removal or tissue manipulation with neck liposuction, other than suctioning fat out of the neck, open wounds are non-existent.